 Dr. Endia J. Lindo

-Professor, Texas Christian University
+Professor of Special Education, Texas Christian University

 Dr. Barbara L. Pazey